The Easiest Cloud Backup and Restore Solutions

 After saying above, it’s time to talk about a step-by-step guide.
 Here I’ll use the most popular cloud backup service Google Cloud Platform as an example and show you the entire process of cloud backup and restore.
 Besides, here’re additional examples for cloud to cloud backup and restore or cloud backup apps for android.
 If you happen to need this, please continue to see below.

 In the following, I’ll use exporting and importing entities to backup and restore your data.
 Before start, please make preparations below.

 Create a new project and enable billing for your project.

-Create a Cloud Storage bucket in the same location as your Firestore in Datastore mode database.
+Create a Cloud Storage bucket in the same location as your Firestore in the Datastore mode database.